conda/conda/docs/source/admin.rst

 admin-controlled location that a group of users have access to.
 In this configuration, each user may use the central conda installation with a personalized configuration specified by a .condarc file located in their $HOME directory.
-This user configuration is governed by a "root" .condarc file located in the top-level conda installation directory given by ``$PREFIX`` (precisely, the path returned by ``sys.prefix``).
+This user configuration is governed by a "system" .condarc file located in the top-level conda installation directory given by ``$PREFIX`` (precisely, the path returned by ``sys.prefix``).